beforesemicolon/markup/README.md

 This will update the DOM every second even though visually the thing rendered will be an `"invalid"` text node.

-This is because every time this function is called, it will generate a new instance of `HTMLRenderTemplate` which for `html` is a change.
+This is because every time this function is called, it will generate a new instance of `HTMLTemplate` which for `html` is a change.

-The way to fix this is by create static references
+The way to fix this is by creating static references

 ```js
 let valid = true;